-Skaftafell is most known for the scenic Svartifoss, a basalt-columned waterfall at the base of Iceland’s largest glacier field.
-The hike to Svartifoss is as photogenic as the falls themselves.
-Plus, the rest of the mountainous park has more to offer than one marquee waterfall.
-It’s a worthwhile stop on a Ring Road tour.
+Skaftafell National Park (now part of Vatnajökull National Park) is most known for the scenic Svartifoss, a basalt-columned waterfall at the base of Iceland’s largest glacier field.
+Hint: the hike to Svartifoss is also worth your attention.
+It’s good to keep the eyes open.
+Plus, other sections to the park have their own views, including glacier vistas.
+Skaftafell’s a worthwhile stop on a Ring Road tour.

 A big piece of the park is glacier and there are several companies located to the left of the parking lot that do tours each day.
 In addition, there are a number of hiking trails criss-crossing the non-glacier section of park, that long spit of land (above).

 The rangers all seem to be total pros.
-The guy I spoke with gave me some good tips as to the more photogenic trails to take.
+The guy I spoke with gave me some good tips as to the more photogenic trails.
 The S2 trail goes to Svartifoss, S1 goes along the flatlands to the base of the glacier.
-S5 heads up a ridge for some great views.
+S5 heads up a ridge that overlooks the glacier and the eastern mountain range.
+That’s what I ended up doing.

 The paved Svartifoss trail starts just left of the Visitor Center.
-It has a fair amount of vertical drop at first, then the trail levels out a bit.
-For me, things got interesting at a small bridge over a mountain stream.
+It has a fair amount of vertical elevation at first, then the trail levels out.
+For me, things got interesting even in that first section of the climb, where there’s a small bridge over a mountain stream.
 From the bridge, the view was nice but with too many branches and brambles to get a clean shot.
-So instead of following the crowd up to the marquee event, I found a path down and in front of the bridge.
+So instead of following the crowd up to the marquee event, I found a path down and in front of the bridge and below the overhang.

 From here I was close to the stream and some good foreground choices.
 With a 15-35mm wide angle, the shot just fell into place.

 By now it was raining again so I grabbed the poncho from my day pack.
-After a bit more vertical, the terrain levels and gets scenic.
-Off to the left there are a couple of overlooks, for Hundafoss and Magnusarfoss.
+After the terrain levels there are a couple of waterfall overlooks to the left, for Hundafoss and Magnusarfoss waterfalls.
 (Foss means waterfall.)
 Both falls have lots of vegetation so getting a clean photo is tricky.
 This one turned out OK.

 Not long after these waterfalls, you can see Svartifoss up valley.